Civil Services of India: Political interference

-Interference by politicians and politicians-babus nexus in corruption is an ongoing concern.
+Interference by politicians and the politician-babus nexus in corruption is an ongoing concern.
 In October 2013, the Supreme Court of India, in the case of TSR Subramanian & Ors vs Union of India & Ors ordered both Government of India and State governments to ensure fixed tenure to civil servants.
 The court asked senior bureaucrats to write down the oral instructions from politicians so that a record would be kept of all the decisions.
 This judgement was seen on the similar lines of the Supreme Court's 2006 judgement in Prakash Singh case on police reforms.
 The judgement was welcomed by various bureaucrats and the media who hoped that it will help in giving freedom and independence to the functioning of bureaucracy.

+VIP Culture in Bureaucracy

+There are several incidents of civil servants misusing their position for personal needs and special priority.
+The colonial legacy of the British Raj, where officials were treated as elites, still exist in Indian society.
+The VIP culture practices such as unauthorized use of beacon lights on vehicles, security convoys, and priority access in public places and events, etc. These practices are undemocratic and damages the trust between citizens and administration.

+In popular perception, the allure of pursuing a career in the All India Services such as IAS, IPS, IFS lies in the associated privileges and benefits, which drive more than a million candidates to compete for a mere 180 positions each year.

 Reforms

 Central Civil Services Authority

-In order to professionalise the Civil Services, then Defence Minister A. K. Antony led in decision on creation of a Central Civil Services Authority (CCSA) to oversee the higher bureaucracy.
+To professionalise the Civil Services, the Defence Minister A. K. Antony led in decision on the creation of a Central Civil Services Authority (CCSA) to oversee the higher bureaucracy.

 Alignment with strategic national goals

 Under Prime Minister Narendra Modi's principle of "minimum government and maximum governance", government undertook several reforms to align country's civil service with the strategic national goals, including lateral entry, forcibly retiring inept and corrupt officers, etc. Previously, newly hired IAS officers were deployed directly in the state cadres.
 From 2014, to align civil servants to the government's agenda, they are first deployed within the central government ministries as assistant secretaries for a few years.
-From 2020 to 2021, government will conduct common foundation course for all Group A services to counter the attitude of elite clique operating in silos.
-Doing away with the earlier discriminatory practice of appointing only IAS officers in the central government, officers from other services with domain experience also are empanelled and appointed; this is said to have widened the pool for selection of competent domain experts.
+From 2020 to 2021, the government will conduct a common foundation course for all Group A services to counter the attitude of an elite clique operating in silos.
+Doing away with the earlier discriminatory practice of appointing only IAS officers in the central government, officers from other services with domain experience are also empanelled and appointed; this is said to have widened the pool for selection of competent domain experts.

 360 degree appraisal

-In 2014, to align the country's civil service systems with the strategic national goals, government implemented a new 360 degree appraisal system which entails "Annual Confidential Report" (ACR), review of work-related attitude and behavior based on confidential feedback from peers, subordinates, and outsiders stakeholders who have dealt with the officer.
-This new system replaced the earlier archaic annual performance appraisal based solely on the ACR written by an officer's boss.
+In 2014, to align the country's civil service systems with the strategic national goals, government implemented a new 360 degree appraisal system which entails Annual Confidential Report (ACR), review of work-related attitude and behavior based on confidential feedback from peers, subordinates, and outsiders stakeholders who have dealt with the officer.
+This new system replaced the earlier, archaic annual performance appraisal based solely on the ACR written by an officer's boss.